Wiserlightning/Wiserlightning/README.md

 - [Sudoku Solver](https://github.com/Wiserlightning/OpenCV-Sudoku-Solver): Developed software to automatically solve Sudoku boards from user-taken photos using OpenCV and a backtracking algorithm.
 - [Iris Insights](https://github.com/Wiserlightning/IrisInsights): Achieved 94% accuracy in classifying iris flowers by developing a Python-based TensorFlow and Scikit-learn model.

-## Website

-Here is my website where you can see what current projects I am working on and what is going on in my life.

-- [My Personal Website](https://wiserlightning.github.io/): This is currently under maintenance.

 ## Contact